dxh73/IG-Template-Message/pages/support/support_communications.md

 The FHIR profiles for this specification have been developed using the [FHIR Release STU3](https://www.hl7.org/fhir/STU3/index.html) specification.

 ## Questions and Comments ##
-For questions and comments about this documentation please email the <a href="mailto:interoperabilityteam@nhs.net?subject=Digital%20Child%20Health%20FHIR%20Specification">Interoperability Team</a>.
+For questions and comments about this documentation please email the <a href="mailto:interoperabilityteam@nhs.net?subject=Your%20Project%20Here%20FHIR%20Specification">Interoperability Team</a>.

-## Healthy Child Record Standard ##
-The Digital Child Health Event Message Bundles have been developed to support the [Healthy Child Record Standard](https://theprsb.org/publications/healthy-child-record-standard) published by the [Professional Record Standards Body](https://theprsb.org/) (PRSB).

 ## Glossary of Terms ##
 A glossary of terms used by NHS Digital specifications can be found on the [NHS Developer Network](https://developer.nhs.uk/library/glossary/).